Rex-noir/filament-menux/README.md

     /**
     * This is optional.
 You can return an empty collection.
-    * This will for each group, so that you don't have to create multiple classes of Model when
+    * This will add a tab for each group so that you don't have to create multiple classes of Model when
     * you only have a single table and want separate tabs for each filtering */ public static function getMenuxableGroups(): Collection